iamalegambetti/Yield-Curve-Inversion/README.md

 The goal of the research is to point out which stock sectors perform the best during and after an inversion of the yield curve, this curve showing the relationship between the interest rate and the time to maturity, known as the "term", of the debt for a given borrower in a given currency.
 A not superficial point to stress is that the yield curve is considered by most asset managers as a good predictor for recession.

-<h1> HOW IT WORKS </h1>
+<h1> RESEARCH METHODS </h1>
-I selected the spread between 10 years treasury constant maturity bonds and the 2 year US Treasury constant maturity bonds to track the yield curve performance.
+I selected the spread between 10 years US Treasury constant maturity bonds and the 2 year US Treasury constant maturity bonds to track the yield curve performance.
 To track the various sectors’ performances I selected the top 3 ETFs for market capitalization for each sector analysed after the 2000 comprised (when possible).
 After downloading the Time Series for 33 ETFs for 11 industries: Materials, Financials, Consumer Discretionary, Consumer Staples, Energy, Healthcare, Utilities, Telecommunications, Industrials, Technology and Real Estate, I studied how the etfs linked to those industries performed during:
 <ul>
   <li>The period during the yield curve inversion,</li>